ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

      queries
 ```

-This function iter a list of functions with a connexion as an argument and execute each query.
+This function iters a list of functions with a connection as an argument and executes each query.
 It can be used in the following context (where `insert_a_record` is defined in the example
 section):
 ```ocaml